 As you move buyers toward the consideration and decision stages, you’ll be able to offer the appropriate content, again appealing to multiple personas.
 By the time you create multiple pages for multiple personas and multiple types of content at each stage of the buyer’s journey, you’ll easily have 15 landing pages (or many more).

-36. Follow a specific landing page format
+36. Follow a specific landing page format to optimize lead generation

 A. Write killer headlines – The headline is your opportunity to tell readers exactly what it is you’re offering in a quick sentence.
 Everything you’re presenting needs to be summed up in this short burst of attention-grabbing information and it needs to be clear and easy to understand.